CanadianBias/patent-management-system/README.md

     * See [patent form](/src/Form/CreatePatentType.php)
 13. <font color="green">Restrict users to be only able to read database entries associated with their account when they are logged in.</font>
     * Page controllers have logic to check any query they run against the current active user's ID
-14. Allow users to download a dump of information regarding all of their patents, or individual patents.
+14. <font color="green">Allow users to download a dump of information regarding all of their patents, or individual patents.</font>
     * See [download controller](/src/Controller/DownloadController.php)
 15. <font color="green">Allow users to change the information, status, or dates of existing patents in the system.</font>
     * Logic for this can be found in [ViewPatent controller](/src/Controller/ViewPatentController.php) and [ViewDate controller](/src/Controller/ViewDateController.php)